ethglobal-trifecta-2025/trump-fun-contracts/README.md

+# THIS IS A BRANCH STAGING FIXES SHOULD WE BE SELECTED AS FINALISTS, PLEASE DO NOT MERGE THIS BRANCH INTO MAIN, PLEASE DO NOT INCLUDE IN JUDGING

+## If you see the above in main and Trifecta is ongoing, roll back whatever you did

+## If you see the above in main and Trifecta is over, please delete it

 # Trump.fun Prediction Market Platform

 An on-chain prediction market platform designed for placing bets on Trump's social media posts and his public actions.